interep-project/docs/docs/technical-overview/groups/oauth.md

 # OAuth

-Users who have Reddit, Twitter or Github accounts can access InterRep with OAuth authentication.
-InterRep will then be able to obtain the parameters needed to calculate their reputation on the platform, and depending on this reputation users will be able to join, and then possibly leave, the related InterRep groups.
+Users who have Reddit, Twitter or Github accounts can access Interep with OAuth authentication.
+Interep will then be able to obtain the parameters needed to calculate their reputation on the platform, and depending on this reputation users will be able to join, and then possibly leave, the related Interep groups.

 ## Flow

-1. The user logins to one of our supported OAuth providers and InterRep calculates their reputation on that platform;
+1. The user logins to one of our supported OAuth providers and Interep calculates their reputation on that platform;
 2. the user connect their Metamask wallet;
 3. the user generates an identity commitment for the OAuth provider;
 4. the user joins or leaves the group related to their reputation on the platform where they are authenticated.